 Be aware that rates will differ depending on volume.
 The more invoices and the higher the amount of the invoices, the lower your rate.
 Rates also will differ depending on how long the money is outstanding.

 How do you find the right factor to meet your needs?
 Your accountant is a great place to start, but also ask your banker.
-Yes, even though your banker may not be able to fund you, s/he wants you to be successful and can frequently refer you to other more appropriate financing options.
+Yes, even though your banker may not be able to fund you, they want you to be successful and can frequently refer you to other more appropriate financing options.

 Do you have invoices that you could get cash for by going to a factor?